JesterXL/restify-oauth2-pure/README.md

+# Wat

+This is a fork of Domenic's [Restify OAuth 2](https://github.com/domenic/restify-oauth2) library to update it to:
+- use Restify 6
+- refactor the JavaScript to more modern ES6 features
+- write unit tests in JavaScript instead of CoffeeScript
+- get 100% test coverage

+Work in progress, so one the code settles, I'll update the README.md to refact any API changes (hoping to keep the same).

 # OAuth 2 Endpoints for Restify

-This package provides a *very simple* OAuth 2.0 endpoint for the [Restify][] framework.
+This package provides a *very simple* OAuth 2.0 endpoint for the [Restify](http://restify.com/) framework.
 In particular, it implements the [Client Credentials][cc] and [Resource Owner Password Credentials][ropc] flows only.

 ## What You Get